By staff writers © Afrol News

 At the beginning of this milennium, homosexuality was becoming more taboo and less visible in Dakar.
 But still in the mid-2000s, gay meeting points were well known to Dakar inhabitants and gay men relatively openly could pick up equally oriented men in terrasses of the famous beach promenade Corniche Ouest in the centre at plain daylight.
 Most parties, however, started going underground.

 Around 2005, Dakar had become a more conservative city at large.
 While the city centre earlier had a saga-like nightlife with live music and heavy alcohol consumption, Dakar now is more in line with other Muslim cities.
 Nightlife, alcohol and sex during the last decade have been widely sent to the domain of taboos.
-Homosexuality has turned the greatest taboo.
+Homosexuality has turned into the greatest taboo.

 And during the past two years, government got tough on homosexuals.
 Anti-gay rhetoric in the media and by politicians against individuals believed to be gay or lesbian sharply increased.
 Suddenly in 2008, the 1965 law punishing same-sex activities was rediscovered, with the arrests of more than 50 people and trials of at least 16 individuals until now.